Introduction

 - PHES-ODM as an open data model for wastewater surveillance

-- Viral Lineage Quantification (VLQ), Kallisto-Approach: Lineage abundance estimation for SARS-CoV-2 in wastewater using transcriptome quantification techniques and corresponding repository at VLQ
+- Viral Lineage Quantification (VLQ), Kallisto-Approach: Baaijens et al., 2022 and corresponding repository at VLQ

-- Performance benchmark of tools, evaluating tools like Kraken2, Kallisto, Freyja, implemented in C-WAP
+- Performance benchmark of tools (Kayikcioglu et al., 2023), evaluating tools like Kraken2, Kallisto, Freyja, implemented in C-WAP

 - Wastewater quality control workflow in GalaxyTrakr (SSquAWK4).
 Further quality control aspects are discussed in the Quality Control - Pathogen Characterisation page